tom-krieger/cis_security_hardening/REFERENCE.md

 ### <a name="cis_security_hardening--sticky_world_writable_cron"></a>`cis_security_hardening::sticky_world_writable_cron`

-Create a cron ob for the search for world writable directories with sticky bit set.
+Create a cron job for the search for world writable directories with sticky bit set.

 #### Examples